back280/IO-SoSe-2015-fox-moulder/README.md

 ![](images/2015_09_22_BIlder_Github_slime_mold_1920x108017.png)

+#### Second experiment
-So I started to set up another experiment, where I used square black colored aga-aga cubes instead of spray to let him grow in a checkerboard pattern.
+So I started to set up another experiment, where I used square black colored aga-aga cubes instead of spray, to let him grow in a checkerboard pattern.
 After a few days and several photos I realized that this is not going to work.
 The mold did not want spread.
 Maybe he did not like the self made black colored culture medium or maybe the uv light I used to light up the scene was unsuitable.

 ![](images/2015_09_22_BIlder_Github_slime_mold_1920x108018.png)